 In the screenshot below, the SubID field contains an AutoNumber, an automatically generated key that assigns a serial number to each wrap instance.

 Example: For a vehicle, you can create a wrap for error reporting that uses the vehicle number as the main key.
 To make it easier to navigate, you may then add an AutoNumber as the second key.
-All errors reported for this vehicle will then automatically get a unique serial number that advances automatically for each new error report.
+All errors reported for this vehicle will then get a unique serial number that automatically advances by one for each new error report.
 Example: If the vehicle is identified as BD51SMR, the first error report will have the keys BD51SMR-1, the second BD51SMR-2, etc.

 If a wrap uses an AutoNumber, it must be the final part of the unique key combination.

 When a wrap uses an AutoNumber, special navigation keys appear in the toolbar that allows you to advance back and forth through the related wrap instances.
 You can go directly to the first or last instance, or directly to a particular instance number.

 The AutoNumber property for a wrap is assigned on the Wrap tab, and designates the cell in the wrap that will hold the serial number.
 This cell must be named and cannot be modified.

 The AutoNumber cell can be used to filter a list of wraps, e.g. in reports.

 Select the cell in the wrap where the automatic counter will appear.